 Helsinki Corpus Files (size: 91 KB)

 The Helsinki Corpus of English Texts consists of 242 text files which are located in a single directory.
 I have constructed a data set file – Helsinki_Corpus.cpd – which will display the Helsinki Corpus as a hierarchical tree divided into layers according to period (Old, Middle and Early Modern English) and sub-period and then by genre as can be seen in the following screen shot.

 The second file is intended for use with the supplied utility Corpus Presenter Find Text.
 The file is Helsinki_Codes.lst and it will replace the sequences of "+" and a letter with the actual Old and Middle English symbols, ash, thorn and eth in all the texts of the corpus which contain these.
 This makes the Old and Middle English texts much more readable.
-Bear in mind that the symbols, ash, thorn and eth can be accessed in Corpus Presenter modules by clicking on the button OE/ME, e.g. in the search options window of the Basic search or the parameters window on the Advanced search level.
+Bear in mind that the symbols, ash, thorn and eth can be accessed in Corpus Presenter modules by clicking on the button OE/ME, e.g. in the search options window of the Quick search or the parameters window on the Advanced search level.

 To carry out the replacements, do the following.
 Unzip the download file Helsinki.zip from the above link to the directory in which you keep the files of the Helsinki Corpus.
 Start Corpus Presenter Find Text and enter this directory.
 Choose Helsinki_Codes.lst as the file with input form for the Find / Replace operation.
 Select all the forms and click on the Proceed button.
 When the files have been processed, all replacements will have been made, some 202,550 in all.
 The procedure should take some minutes, that is normal.

 In the ZIP file Helsinki.zip there is another file for doing replacements in Helsinki Corpus texts, namely Helsinki_Codes_with_Yogh.lst.
 The following additional lines can be found in this file: